-We simulated data under seven different topologies with different numbers of nodes, edges and v structures (Figures \ref{fig:m1m2} and \ref{fig:largerGN}).
-Graphs M1 (not a v structure and having two other Markov equivalent graphs; Figure \ref{fig:m1m2}a) and M2 (a v structure; Figure \ref{fig:m1m2}b) are among the building blocks of more complex DAGs.
-Both GN4 and GN5 (Figure \ref{fig:largerGN}a) contain M1 and M2 as subgraphs, and their skeletons allow for directed cycles.
-The Supplementary Figures S3 and S5 show examples of the Markov equivalence classes for topologies GN4 and GN5.
-These graphs test the ability of baycn to find and remove directed cycles from the inferred graph.
-The multi-parent graph (Figure \ref{fig:largerGN}c) contains three v structures.
-Graph GN11 (Figure \ref{fig:largerGN}d) contains one v structure but more edges with Markov equivalent edges.
-Graph GN8 (Figure \ref{fig:largerGN}e) is more complex than previous graphs, containing two v structures and allowing for three overlapping directed cycles.

-For all of our simulations we generated data for each node under a normal distribution with the mean following a linear model (Equation~\ref{eq:lm}).
-For simplicity, we set all the variance to one, all the intercept $\beta_0$ to zero and all other $\beta$s to take the same value.
-The signal in the data is primarily reflected in the latter, which we refer to as the signal strength.
-The signal strength has three values 0.2 (weak signal), 0.5 (moderate signal), and 1 (strong signal).
-We also consider three sample sizes: 100, 200 and 600.
-For each topology we simulated 25 data sets under each of the nine different combinations of signal strength and sample size.
+We simulated data under seven different topologies (Figure \ref{fig:allTopo}).
+Each node was simulated under a linear model in Equation~\ref{eq:lm} with the variance set to 1 and the intercept $\beta_0$ set to 0.
+All the other coefficients take the same value, which is referred to as the signal strength.
+We considered three levels of the signal strength: 0.2 (weak), 0.5 (moderate), and 1 (strong), and three levels of the sample size: 100, 200 and 600.
+For each topology, we simulated 25 datasets under each of the nine combinations of signal strength and sample size.
 When summarizing the results, if the results are grouped by, for example, topology, we use the output from all the datasets with different sample sizes and signal strengths.